-- Students must have their Housing key card to enter the Dining Hall. - Loaning your key card to another student will result in an incident report and referral to the Office of Student Conduct. - Students with lost, damaged, or stolen key cards must go to the Center for Learning and Engagement for a replacement.
+- Students must have their Housing key card to enter the Dining Hall. - Loaning your key card to another person is not permitted and will result in a referral to Student Conduct. - Students with lost, damaged, or stolen key cards must go to the Center for Learning and Engagement for a replacement.
 The replacement fee is \$25 and will be charged to the student's account. - Students with the Unlimited or Gold plans may not use swipes for guests to enter the Dining Hall, but may pay for a guest with Dining Dollars.